humdrum-tools/humdrum-documentation/guide/ch31/index.md

 The *find* Command
 ------------------

-The UNIX **find** command traverses through a file hierarchy, and finds all files that match certain conditions.
-The **find** command takes the following syntax:
+The UNIX <span class="unix">find</span> command traverses through a file hierarchy, and finds all files that match certain conditions.
+The <span class="unix">find</span> command takes the following syntax:

 ```bash